-After Hurricane Harvey, Will Houston Public Schools be Charterized?
+After Hurricane Harvey, Will Houston Public Schools Be Charterized?

+NOTE: This post was first published in the immediate aftermath of Hurricane Harvey and is being recirculated as part of HuffPost’s “Listen to America” series.

+It’s an all-too-familiar scene in America.
 A natural disaster devastates a major metropolitan city.

 And then the forces of profit and privatization use the chaos and uncertainty as cover to steal public services and turn them into mechanisms to increase their own bottom line.

 That’s what happened to New Orleans in the wake of Hurricane Katrina in 2005.
-And, if Houston residents aren’t careful, it’s what could happen there in the wake of Hurricane Harvey, which struck this weekend.
+And if Houston residents aren’t careful, it’s what could happen there in the wake of Hurricane Harvey.

 Right now the immediate danger is the weather.

 The storm has already affected about a quarter of the Texas population, or 6.8 million people in 18 counties.
-It’s been blamed for at least 8 deaths so far.
+It’s been blamed for multiple deaths.

 Thousands of people have evacuated to rooftops as rushing waters flooded streets and neighborhoods.
 Many roadways are only navigable by boat, and emergency services are so overtaxed that civilian volunteers have stepped up to help rescue stranded residents.
 By the time the weather system passes through, Houston could get as much as 50 inches of rain – the highest amount ever recorded in Texas.